 The Generating Facility was found to contribute to over duty issues and as a result was assigned the following SCD mitigation upgrades:

-Refer to the Subtransmission Assessment Report for additional details and to Attachment 1 and Attachment 2 for additional scope and costs information.
+Please refer to the Subtransmission Assessment Report for additional details on the study, and to the Attachment 1 and Attachment 2 documents for scope and costs information related to these upgrades.

 2. SCE's Ground Grid Duty Concerns